NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/Overview/index.md

 ##### The Problem
 - You do not have access to a keyboard/mouse/monitor or your RPi is sealed in a box you do not want to open - which means you cannot access your pi physically.
-- This means that you cannot directly access the pi.
+- This means that you cannot directly access the RPi.
 Since your RPi is not connected to wifi, you cannot ssh into it with your PC/Mac to set the network parameters.

 #### The solution: BTBerryWifi iOS app + RPi btwifiset.py
 The free iOS app BTBerryWifi <a href="https://apps.apple.com/us/app/btberrywifi/id1596978011" target="_blank">(On App Store)</a>connects to a Raspberry Pi via bluetooth and displays available wifi networks within range of the RPi.
 You select a network, enter the password.
 This is sent to the Raspberry Pi which connects to the wifi network.
 See [User Guide](/Set-wifi-via-bluetooth/iPhone-App-iPhone-app-usage/#sectionTop)